-For very large virtual-screening tasks, we provide the GOLD Cloud tool.
+For very large virtual-screening tasks, we provide the GOLD Cloud and GOLD Cluster tools.
 For smaller-scale parallelization, e.g. on a computational chemist's workstation or a local compute server, we do not have a specific product, but options are available.

-This tool runs GOLD on a Kubernetes cluster using Docker containers and is intended be used with commercial cloud platforms.
+This tool runs GOLD, inside a Docker container, on a Kubernetes cluster and is designed for use on commercial cloud platforms.
 Our experience is with Azure, but we are aware of customers who have used AWS and GCP.
-Further details are available in the GOLD Cloud User Guide and the tooling is available for download via your normal mechanism.
+The GOLD Cloud tool and its User Guide are available to customers via our Downloads site under 'CSD-Discovery > GOLD'.
 A White Paper describing a practical application of the GOLD Cloud is also available.

 Platforms no longer supported